 Plaster should be kept dry and clean.

-Patient should not stick any items into the splint to scratch an itch.
+The patient should not stick any items into the splint to scratch an itch.
 Sticking objects into the splint can wrinkle the padding and lead to pressure sores.
 It may also cause a break of skin and infection that would be overlooked because of the presence of covers.

 Complications of Ulnar Gutter Splint